 - Is the AI consistent?
 Artificial intelligence is supposed to be intelligent, which means the technology needs to perform consistently, or it can’t be trusted to augment jobs.

 Is your AI creating new, predicative data?
 This is especially important in recruiting.
 To reiterate, quality recruiting AI matches talent to jobs, not demographics.
 And, in many industries, the diversity and representation at organizations today may be behind where that diversity and representation should be in the future.
-To prevent a perpetual cycle of homogenous demographics in an organization, the AI must leverage predicative data to recruit, or it will simply continue to recruit people who are exactly alike.
+To prevent a perpetual cycle of homogenous demographics in an organization, the AI must leverage predictive data to recruit, or it will simply continue to recruit people who are exactly alike.

-TechGenies can help you answer these questions, and guide your on demand software development for an AI software solution that both meets your business’ needs today and is poised to meet future needs as well.
+TechGenies can help you answer these questions, and guide your on-demand software development for an AI software solution that both meets your business’ needs today and is poised to meet future needs as well.
 Contact us today to learn more.